ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - you will now be "inside" the container, i.e. what you type is actually run inside a virtual Linux box.
 You will see that your prompt has changed to root.
 To exit the container, type `exit` or kill the terminal window.

 - before you can run jupyter and load your notebook, you have to install the touchterrain module.
 Run the `install_touchterrain.sh` shell script sitting in `/TouchTerrain`: (note the leading `./`.
-Hit tab after typing in ./in to get a text completion)
+Hit tab after typing in `./in` to get a text completion to `./install_touchterrain.sh`)

 ```console